20-23 May 2025

 to learn how to analyse it in a statistically appropriate manner.
 Familiarity with concepts in generalised linear models (e.g., distribution, link function, mean-variance relationship,

-uncertainty quantification) for different response types, generalised linear mixed models (e.g., variance parameters, quirks that come with mixed models) in the lme4-sense, or classical
+uncertainty quantification) for different response types is required, whereas familiarity with generalised linear mixed models (e.g., variance parameters, quirks that come with mixed models) or

-ordination techniques (e.g., biplots, latent variables), is an advantage.
+with the basics of ordination (e.g., biplots, latent variables) is an advantage.
 Basic knowledge in the R programming language is required.

 Monday – Classes from 2-8 PM Berlin time